Quarterback (TV series): Early development and season one

 Quarterbacks Patrick Mahomes, Kirk Cousins, and Marcus Mariota of the Kansas City Chiefs, Minnesota Vikings, and Atlanta Falcons, respectively, were the three featured in the series.
 The three quarterbacks wore a microphone during every game of the 2022 NFL season, marking the first time the NFL allowed such access.
 This audio is used in the series.
 Netflix was also given special access to Mahomes during the season, which culminated in him winning Super Bowl LVII and being named the game's MVP.
 Despite this access, Mahomes' private meetings with Chiefs head coach Andy Reid were not allowed to be filmed.
 The Vikings finished the season having won the NFC North, while Mariota is documented during his first (and only) season with the Falcons.
 The production of the season also followed the personal lives of the quarterbacks.

 Netflix initially ordered one season of the series.
 In June, a trailer for the series was released, followed by the first season's premiere on July 12.

-Second season and Receiver spinoff
+Receiver and follow-up seasons

 In July 2023, Manning confirmed that the series had been renewed for a second season.
 However, in September, Julian Sancton of The Hollywood Reporter wrote that Netflix had not yet officially greenlit a second season.
 Manning was also reported expressing difficulties in finding subjects for a second season.
 As a result, Omaha Productions ultimately pivoted to following wide receivers during the 2023 NFL season, showcasing them in a new series titled Receiver.